Gopal-Dahale/Qt_Notepad/README.md

   - Undo / Redo

 Shortcuts are also present for the above operations.

 The WindowTitle shows the name of the current file.
 If no file is selected it shows Untitled.

+**img** folder contains all the application icons used for creating notepad.

 ## Issues
 No known issues